fnando/demotape/README.md

 > [!WARNING]
 >
 > The syntax is not fully compatible with vhs.
 Although some commands are
 > similar, there are many differences.
-Please refer to the DemoTape syntax
+Please refer to the Demo Tape syntax
 > documentation above.

 ## Maintainer